jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 # Executive Summary
 Update this section for this lab explaining the purpose of the lab

 In this week's lab we learn about Logos and create one.
-We learn about various file extension formats in which they could be saved.
-We are introduced to the command line prompt.
+We read about various file extension formats in which they could be saved and how files can be enlagred and/or compressed into these formats.
+We are also introduced to the command line prompt.

 # Graphics
 ## Raster vs. Vector Graphics
 * Explain the difference between a raster and vector image.

 A Raster enlarged image becomes more pixelated the bigger you make it because the original has only so many pixels.

 A Vector enlarged image can be used to size any image because they use a special geometry.

 * Include examples of when each would be most appropriate.